 During a Norfolk, Virginia Channel News 3 interview, Heather Tom (Katie Logan) revealed some pretty interesting details around love scenes at the B&B. First and foremost, her first kiss actually took place onscreen!
-Secondly, she explained that as passionate as viewers think the love scenes are, they can be quite awkward as actors/actresses struggle to find a comfortable position by keeping their hands where they should be, while trying to look passionate.
-On screen couples also work hard to kiss without really kissing.
+Secondly, she explained that as passionate as viewers think the love scenes are, they can be quite awkward as actors/actresses struggle to find a comfortable position by keeping their hands where they should be while trying to look intense.
+On-screen couples also work hard to kiss without really kissing.
 As Tom explains, she wouldn’t kiss her onscreen love interest the same way she does her husband – even though it looks so real to viewers.
 You fill in the blanks!

 5. What To Wear?

 While some may think that the actors and actresses of the B&B wake up, head to the office, and decide what their characters will wear that day – this is not the case.
 On-set wardrobe designers determine outfits right down the accessories and shoes of what each character will wear based on the scenes they will perform in that day.
 If Brooke wore heels during a scene at the beach … how awkward would that be?
 The wardrobe team may take a little input from an actor or actress if they don’t feel comfortable in what they are wearing for the day, but for the most part, their working clothes are set out already for them so that they can dive into rehearsals and tapings.

 4. The Wardrobe Room